calway/Metro-UI-CSS/source/components/md5/README.md

 The MD5 utility provides a function to generate MD5 hash values from strings.
 This is useful for creating checksums, simple password hashing (though not recommended for production security), or generating unique identifiers based on content.

+## Dependencies

+This component has no external dependencies beyond the core Metro UI library.

 ## Usage

+### Basic Usage

 ```javascript
 // Generate an MD5 hash of a string